Art Gallery of South Australia: Selected events

 The 2014 Biennial was titled "Dark Heart", an examination of changing national sensibilities, mounted by director Nick Mitzevitch, with 28 artists exhibiting.

 In 2016, the gallery participated in the large "Biennial 2016" art festival with its "Magic Object" exhibitions.

 In 2018, the title was "Divided Worlds", which aimed "...to describe the divide between ideas and ideologies, between geographies and localities, between communities and nations, and the subjective and objective view of experience and reality itself".
 Venues included the Museum of Economic Botany in the Adelaide Botanic Garden.
 It drew record crowds, with more than 240,000 people over a 93-day season under curator Erica Green.

 Curator for the 2020 Biennial, which was scheduled to run from 29 February to 8 June 2020, was Leigh Robb, inaugural Curator of Contemporary Art appointed in 2016.
 The title was "Monster Theatres", examining "our relationships with each other, the environment and technology" and featured a lot of live art.
 Paintings, photography, sculpture, textiles, film, video, sound art, installation, and performance art by 23 artists were featured, including work by Abdul Abdullah, Stelarc, David Noonan, Garry Stewart and Australian Dance Theatre, Megan Cope, Karla Dickens, Julia Robinson, performance artist Mike Parr, Polly Borland, Willoh S. Weiland, Yhonnie Scarce (whose work In the Dead House was installed in the old Adelaide Lunatic Asylum morgue building in the Botanic Garden) and others.
 However, AGSA had to temporarily close from 25 March 2020 owing to the COVID-19 pandemic in Australia, so some of the exhibits were shown online, along with virtual tours of the exhibition.
 When the gallery reopened on 8 June, it was announced that the exhibition period would be extended to 2 August 2020.

 The 2022 event was called Free/State, and among others featured the work of Hossein Valamanesh, who died in February, and his wife Angela Valamanesh.
 It ran from 4 March to 5 June, and was curated by Sydney-based Burramattagal man Sebastian Goldspink.
 The theme was inspired by the history of South Australia as a "free colony", and also had resonances with states of being and psychology, and contrasting ideas of freedom.
 Other artists featured include Shaun Gladwell, JD Reformer, Tom Polo, Rhoda Tjitayi, Stanislava Pinchuk, and collaborators James Tylor and Rebecca Selleck.

+In 2026, Yield Strength, curated by Ellie Buttrose, featured the work of 24 artists from around Australia, including Archie Moore, Erika Scott, Lauren Burrow, Nathan Beard, and Josina Pumani.
+The works were displayed in AGSA, the Samstag Museum of Art, and the Adelaide Botanic Garden.

+The curator of the 2028 event, which will run from 3 March to 4 June, is Mark Feary, artistic director of Gertrude Contemporary in Melbourne.